mccallw23/willmccall.me/README.md

 # Will McCall
 October 6, 2021

 This repository was designed to showcase my web portfolio.
-It was created using the ruby jekyll framework in conjunction with javascript, html, and markdown.
+It was created using the ruby jekyll framework in conjunction with javascript, html, and markdown and is optimized for maintainability and modularity.

 # Particles.js